whitephil/WOKapiscripts/README.md

 # WOKapiscripts
-##repository of python scripts for interacting with the Web of Science Web Services Premium API.
+## A repository of python scripts for interacting with the Web of Science Web Services Premium API.

 ### Intro